Ray Tablet Stand

 Stand with style.

 The Ray iPad Stand takes its inspiration from modern bent plywood’s roots: The Eames LCW molded plywood chair.
-The bent plywood construction creates a stronger material than solid wood, so we can achieve the modern, minimal aesthetic that pairs so nicely with modern electronics.
-Just like Charles & Ray Eames, we spent countless hours carefully testing and tweaking the design until we zeroed in on the perfect angles and proportions.
+The bent plywood construction creates a stronger material than solid wood, so I can achieve the modern, minimal aesthetic that pairs so nicely with modern electronics.
+Just like Charles & Ray Eames, I spent countless hours carefully testing and tweaking the design until I zeroed in on the perfect angles and proportions.
 As a result, the Ray iPad Stand securely holds tablets of all sizes at just the right angle for cooking from a recipe, watching a movie, working with an extra monitor, and so much more.

-Made to order in 1-3 weeks.
+Made to order in about 1 week.

 "So many iPad stands are functional -- and look it.
 If you want a break from black plastic in the kitchen, try this one -- a gorgeous swoop of bent plywood.” - Faith from The Kitchn

+"Each tablet stand is an impressive display of stupifyingly simple design.
 It certainly functions well with its engineered objective, but you might be tempted to never mount an iPad on the stand and leave it as a self-contained design that captures attention by itself.” - Gabriel from Busyboo